KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

    -  :ref:`LibraryName` : Enter your library name for
       display in the <title> tag and on the top of the OPAC

-   -  :ref:`opaccredits` : Enter HTML to appear at the
-      bottom of every page in the OPAC

    -  :ref:`OpacNav` : Enter HTML that will appear to the left on the main OPAC page